 PhysicianOne Urgent Care stands ready to assist our local community during any public health crisis, and the novel coronavirus (COVID-19) pandemic is no exception.
-If you have flu-like symptoms, such as fever, body aches, a persistent cough, a sore throat, and/or shortness of breath, we can prescreen you for COVID-19 remotely.
+If you have flu-like symptoms, such as fever, body aches, a persistent cough, a sore throat, and/or shortness of breath, and a new loss of taste/smell, we can prescreen you for COVID-19 remotely.

 By taking advantage of our convenient telemedicine services, you can consult with a knowledgeable medical provider and receive personalized medical advice without leaving the safety and comfort of your home.
 During your Virtual Visit, your provider will determine whether COVID-19 virus testing is appropriate for you and, if so, explain how you can preregister for a test at one of our urgent care centers.

-COVID-19 virus testing services are available at all PhysicianOne Urgent Care locations.
+We offer both PCR and Rapid (antigen) COVID-19 virus testing services at all PhysicianOne Urgent Care locations.
 The diagnostic test for an active COVID-19 infection involves an anterior nasal swab, which is a method of collecting a sample of nasal secretions from the back of your nose.

-When your test is complete, your sample will be sent to a certified lab, where it will be analyzed for COVID-19.
+For a PCR test, when your test is complete your sample will be sent to a certified lab, where it will be analyzed for COVID-19.
 We will provide your result as soon as it is available.
 If your result is positive, we will contact you by phone to discuss it; if your result is negative, we will send you an email notification.

 COVID-19 Antibody Testing